Written Comprehensive Examination

 - If you receive a failing grade on your exam (the combined results of your written exam and/or subsequent oral exam, if applicable), the following applies:

 - Meet with your mentor to develop a plan of remediation that addresses areas of deficiency and send your remediation plan to the education specialist.

 - The Written Comprehensive Examination may not be taken more than twice.
-In alignment with Mayo Graduate School's probation and dismissal policy (must be logged in to the Mayo network), failing the exam twice results in dismissal from the Postdoctoral Master's Degree Program.
+In alignment with Mayo Clinic Graduate School of Biomedical Sciences policy (must be logged in to the Mayo network), failing the exam twice results in dismissal from the Postdoctoral Master's Degree Program.